 Server Side Up

-Servers and workstations were once were a very robust business that supported many companies.
+Servers and workstations were once a very robust business that supported many companies.
 Some, like Sun Microsystems, made their own silicon, operating system, applications, and hardware.
 They printed money — so much, in fact, that they were once regarded as one of the four horsemen of the Internet.
 And then came the attack of commodity workstations crafted out of Microsoft Operating Systems and Intel Chips.

 Then Linux arrived and started eating the server market from below.
 Sun responded by making the bigger and more muscular servers sought by big banks, three-letter agencies and some large corporations.
 For a while, this strategy blunted the attack, but eventually the company had to capitulate.
 They made Linux machines.
 They made devices based on Intel chips.
 They got into pizza servers.
 But none of it prevented them from becoming a footnote in the history of Silicon Valley.